nkutsche/css-model/Readme.md

 This project uses the [XSLT Package Handler](https://github.com/nkutsche/xslt-package-handler).

-**Node:** There is a more detailed but general description how to include modules using the XSLT Package Handler [here](https://github.com/nkutsche/xslt-package-handler#how-to-use).
+**Note:** There is a more detailed but general description how to include modules using the XSLT Package Handler [here](https://github.com/nkutsche/xslt-package-handler#how-to-use).
 The following description is just a summary of the important points inclusive the project specific informations and adjustments.

 ### Maven Settings